 Metal Roofing Pros and Cons

-Your insurance company may also offer an additional discount for having a metal roof, and you could qualify for tax credits as well, if the roof is on your primary home.
+Your insurance company may also offer an additional discount for having a metal roof, and you may qualify for tax credits as well.
 Metal roofs are energy efficient and can save you money on your heating and cooling costs.
 However, because a metal roof is more expensive, it will cost the insurance company more to replace it should anything happen to your roof.
-You should discuss these points with your insurance company prior to installing a new roof.
+Always discuss these points with your insurance company prior to the installation.

 Metal comes in a variety of Energy-Star rated colors and finishes.
 Because metal roofs last longer, it may increase your property value and help your home sell more easily.
 Another benefit is that upkeep on a metal roof is minimal, which is an additional selling point for potential buyers.